Chart Color Schemes

 Eastern Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 17.7%, significantly lower than Greater Brisbane's average of 30.5%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (29.7%).
-Current educational participation is high at 27.6%, comprising 9.8% in primary education, 8.3% in secondary education, and 4.6% pursuing tertiary education.
+Trade and technical skills are prominent, with 40.3% of residents aged 15+ holding vocational credentials – advanced diplomas (10.6%) and certificates (29.7%).

-Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 8.3% in secondary education, and 4.6% pursuing tertiary education.

 Frequently Asked Questions - Education